mileshandelman/mileshandelman.github.io/content/projects/_index.md

 title: "Projects"
 ---
 {{< lead >}}
-Personal projects that I undertake.
+Here you'll find posts about all of the personal projects I undertake.
 {{< /lead >}}